FadyMohareb/mapoptics2.0/README.md

 # User identification
 ![alt text](UserGuide/useridentification.png "UserIdentification")

 A window for user identification will open.
 Here, enter your username and password.
-Those will be used to securely store then access servers sensitive information (like servers password) from one session to the other.
+Those will be used to securely store and access servers sensitive information (for instance servers password) from one session to the other.
 On your first connection, choose your username and associated password.
 Please be careful to remember them later: they are not stored in MapOptics.

 The password must be 16 characters long.
 A message indicates if it size is not 16 characters (D).
 Type your username (A) password (B), then the confirmation (C) and save (E).